wp-plugins/moshare/readme.txt

 == Screenshots ==

-1. "moshare_in_action" shows how the MoShare button is integrated automatically in each post.
+1. "screenshot-1.png" shows how the MoShare button is integrated automatically in each post.
     The visible popup form is opened after having click on the button.

-2. "moshare_options" shows the options available in the MoShare administration page.
+2. "screenshot-2.png" shows the options available in the MoShare administration page.

 == Changelog ==